Design Your Customer Experience

 - The template can contain no unmanaged code (Apex or Visualforce pages).

 - Log in to the Salesforce Partner Community and navigate to the Publishing Console.

 - Connect your TSO to your listing.
 On the Organizations tab, select your TSO from the list and click Connect Organization.

 - Navigate to the Trial Templates tab and click Start Review for the template you’d like to use.

 You receive an email confirmation after you initiate the review, and another email when the review is complete.
 The review is free for partners and typically takes 2–3 days.

 After you create a Trialforce template, it can’t be updated.
 Because the template is just a snapshot of your TSO at the time that the template was created, there’s no way to modify it.
 Fortunately, it’s easy to create a new template from an old one: just update your TSO with a new version of your package, data, or configuration and create a new template from it.

 Every time you create a new version of your app, install it into your TSO and create a new template.
 Otherwise, trials created from existing templates won’t have your bright shiny new features.

-Trialforce works with other Salesforce products like Communities and Einstein Analytics.
+Trialforce works with other Salesforce products like Experience Cloud sites and Tableau CRM.
 If your app uses them, you can set up a fully functional trial that shows them off.
 We don’t describe these products here—we mention them so that you can consider them when you build your customer experiences.